 Do you notice the feeling you get when you have ample time to do something your either close to completing or have already completed?

 The feeling of ease that comes over you is priceless!

 I remember how that used to feel in college when I had an assignment done with 2 weeks left to spare.

-Waking up productive can set the tone for your day and, when done consistently, your daily life.
+To wake up productive means to set the tone for your day and, when done consistently, your daily life.

 Tonight before you go to bed, read or listen to something with a positive message.
 Something that you know your soul needs to hear before you shut it down for the night.

 It could be just one paragraph, a page or, if you’re really feeling the vibe, a chapter.

 Then, set your alarm 10 minutes earlier than your normally wake up.